 The algorithm has been implemented in JavaScript.
-The parameters keys, textDisplay, and states are set the three segments in an input file, respectively.
+The parameters keys, textDisplay and states are set the three segments in an input file, respectively.
 The parameter duration is a value of animation duration that has been set by a human user.
-The parameter svg is an object of the SVG picture.
-When switching the picture of the previous state s with the picture of the successor state s', the values value1 and value2 of each observable component in sand s' are compared.
+The parameter svg is an object of the SVG picture that has been drawn and/or got.
+When switching the picture of the previous state s with the picture of the successor state s', the values value1 and value2 of each observable component in s and s' are compared.
 The SVG element svgText that will be displayed as the value of the observable component in s' can be obtained by svg.selectById(key) where key is the name of the observable component.
 If value1 and value2 are different, red is used as the color attribute for svgText.
 Otherwise, black is used.
 Then, function setTransition is used to display svgText as the value of the observable component in s'.

-E. Filtering states
+6.5 Filtering states

-Observing graphical animations of a state machine may allow human users to recognize some relations among chan1::::<,>::::topElement() == bottomElement()::::NONE chan1::::<,>::::topElement() == bottomElement()::::REPEAT chan1::::<,>::::topElement() != bottomElement()::::NONE chan1::::<,>::::topElement() != bottomElement()::::REPEAT chan2:::::::topElement() == bottomElement()::::NONE chan2:::::::topElement() == bottomElement()::::REPEAT chan2:::::::topElement() != bottomElement()::::NONE chan2:::::::topElement() != bottomElement()::::REPEAT values of some observable components, such as the equivalence of bit1 and bit2 of the ABP.
-It would be useful to select the states among the ones in a given input file such that some conditions are fulfilled and display their graphical representations.
+Observing graphical animations of a state machine may allow human users to recognize some relations among values of some observable components, such as the equivalence of bit1 and bit2 of ABP.
+It would be useful to select the states among the ones in a given input file such that some condition is fulfilled and display their graphical representations.
 The tool allows human users to define such a condition.
-The format of a condition is as follows: (state['key1'] op1 state['key2']) op2 (state['key3'] op4 'value') ..., where key1, key2, and key3 are names of observable components in states and keys appearing in the key segment of an input file, op1, op2, and op3 are JavaScript comparison and logical operators, and value is a value.
-An example (called Cond1) of the conditions is as follows: (state['bit1'] == state['bit2'] && state['chan1'] != 'empty' && state['chan2'] != 'empty').
-This condition can select the states such that bit1 equals bit2, chan1 is not empty, and chan2 is not empty.
-Let Cond2 be the condition obtained by changing state['bit1'] == state['bit2'] with state['bit1'] != state['bit2'] in Cond1.
+The format of a condition is as follows:

+(state['key1'] op1 state['key2']) op2 (state['key3'] op4 'value') ...

+where key1, key2 and key3 are names of observable components in states and keys appearing in the key segment of an input file, op1, op2 and op3 are JavaScript comparison and logical operators, and value is a value.
+An example (called Cond1) of the conditions is as follows:

-Figure 6.
-Examples of constraints along with regex and conditions
+This condition can select the states such that bit1 equals bit2, chan1 is not empty and chan2 is not empty.
+Let Cond2 be the condition obtained by replacing == with != in Cond1.

 In addition to the condition that has been just described, it is possible to write constraints on the value of each observable component if the value is a collection, such as a list and a queue.
+The format of the constraint is as follows:

+'''

+key::::regex1+++regex2++++...+++regexn::::cond::::opt

+'''

-The format of a constraint is as follows: key::::regex(1)++++regex(2)++++...++++... regex(n)::::cond::::opt, where key is the name of an observable component, regex(1), regex(2), are regular expressions used to regex(n) ..., detect elements in the value, cond is a condition to be satisfied by the elements, and opt is either NONE or REPEAT.
-Let the value of the observable component be true true true false false false empty.
-If opt is NONE, the value as it is, namely true true false false false empty is displayed.
-If opt is REPEAT, its abbreviation true ...true false ... false is displayed.
+where key is the name of an observable component, regex1, regex2, ..., regexn are regular expressions used to detect elements in the value, cond is a condition to be satisfied by the elements, and opt is either NONE or REPEAT.
+Let the value of the observable component be true true true false false empty.
+If opt is NONE, the value as it is, namely true true true false false empty, is displayed.
+If opt is REPEAT, its abbreviation true ... true false ... false is displayed.
 Even though two values are different but their abbreviations are the same, the two values are treated as equals if opt is REPEAT.
-Eight examples (called Consti for i = 1, 2, ..., 8, respectively) of the constraints are as Fig. 6, where topElement and bottomElement refer to the top and bottom of the value (the queue), respectively.
+Eight examples (called Consti for i = 1, 2, ..., 8, respectively) of the constraints are as follows: